What you’ll need

 Installing your new appliance

-If you’re replacing an old appliance, you’ll already have a dedicated space for your new washing machine, as well as holes made in cabinetry to run hoses or cords through.
+If you’re replacing an old appliance, you’ll already have a dedicated space for your new washing machine, as well as holes made in cupboard units to run hoses or cords through.

-However, if you’re installing your appliance for the first time, you may need to drill holes in cabinetry in order to run hoses or the power cord through.
+However, if you’re installing your appliance for the first time, you may need to drill holes in cupboard units in order to run hoses or the power cord through.